 West Farmington is a tiny village located in the state of Ohio.
 With a population of 532 people and just one neighborhood, West Farmington is the 660th largest community in Ohio.
-Much of the housing stock in West Farmington was built prior to World War II, making it one of the older and more historic villages in the country.
+West Farmington has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-West Farmington is a blue-collar town, with 49.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, West Farmington is generally considered to be a blue-collar town.
+49.79% of the West Farmington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, West Farmington is a village of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in West Farmington who work in sales jobs (8.86%), management occupations (7.17%), and maintenance occupations (6.75%).

-As is often the case in a small village, West Farmington doesn't have a public transportation system that people use for their commute.
+West Farmington is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in West Farmington in 2022 was $25,057, which is low income relative to Ohio and the nation.
 This equates to an annual income of $100,228 for a family of four.
 However, West Farmington contains both very wealthy and poor people as well.